robbhudl/gatsby-zim/README.md

 To-Do:

-* import create.js and zim.js in the rigth place
+* import create.js and zim.js in the rigth place (both are in the node-modules - see comments in the code)
 * check the zimcontainer.js
-* MAKE <Zimcontainer/> on page-2 work!
+* MAKE Zimcontainer on page-2 work!

 This might be a helpful article: [how to import xy to React](https://itnext.io/how-to-use-plain-three-js-in-your-react-apps-417a79d926e0)